S.Africa: People argue with People over … COLONY… ANC disrupts Joburg council meeting over mayor’s ‘pro-Colony comments’

-Phalatse came under fire in 2018 while serving as MMC for health after saying the city was “a friend of Israel”.
+Phalatse came under fire in 2018 while serving as MMC for health after saying the city was “a friend of Colony”.
 She was later suspended and made an about-turn as a result of the backlash.

 On Thursday her acceptance speech at the council chambers was disrupted as soon as she took to the podium.
 ANC councillors, who took up the opposition benches after a poor showing in the November 1 local government election, demanded that she withdraw the comments.